iankavanagh2016/RightMove_Blog/_posts/2016-05-25-Deploying-Jekyll.md

 C:\blog>git config –global user.email “Your email address”
 {% endhighlight %}

-Sign into [github](https://github.com/) using your details and create a 'New repository'.
+Sign into [github](https://github.com/) using your details and create a ``'New repository'`.
 Stick with the defaults as this blog will be built locally.
-Once you've established a project repository for your Jekyll site, you'll need to connect your local development directory to it, and once they are connected, we can deploy your site to GitHub and start blogging.
+Once you've established a project repository for your Jekyll site, you'll need to connect your local development directory to it, and once these are connected, we can deploy your site to GitHub and start blogging.
 Back on the command prompt navigate to the directory that contains the blog.
 Type

 {% highlight bash %}